Hands-on Activity Don’t Be Tardy!

 Summary

 Students engineer a device to alert peers who are about to be late to class.
 To do this, students first define the problem and success criteria for an alert system.
-Students code an Arduino circuit to display a repeating/blinking message on an LCD screen with LED lights (in Tinkercad).
+Students plan the algorithm for their system and then code an Arduino circuit to display a repeating/blinking message on an LCD screen with LED lights (in Tinkercad).
 Then they work collaboratively in groups of 2 or 3 to build (put it together) an Arduino circuit with an LCD screen and LED lights.
 Students create a simulation first and then build a physical model.
+As part of the coding, they learn about loops, conditionals, and variables, and they test their code in stages to identify and fix errors.
 Students learn more about circuitry and coding and how the skills apply to many applications in the real world.
 Students have the option to refine and improve their design by adding other elements to their warning system.
 Finally, they share and analyze their solutions based on their defined success criteria.

 This engineering curriculum aligns to Next Generation Science Standards (NGSS).